-ACAs utilize their existing work site employer base in the local area to connect young adults with jobs and continuously seek opportunities to build partnerships with new employers.
-They attend community meetings/forums such as the Sanger Task Force, job fairs, health fairs, etc., which are attended by the city's business community and civic leaders.
+ACAs will utilize existing work site employer base that have been established through in Rural West Fresno through other Proteus, Inc. employment and training programs provided via the Kerman Service Center to connect young adults with jobs and continuously seek opportunities to build partnerships with new employers.
+ACAs will attend community meetings/forums such as job fairs, health fairs, etc., which are attended by the city's business community and civic leaders.
 The ultimate goal of each work experience is long-term employment.
-Proteus is the employer of record and works closely with the employer and young adult participant to ensure a successful program outcome.
+Proteus will be the employer of record and will work closely with the employer and young adult participant to ensure a successful program outcome.
 As part of these efforts, staff pick up timesheets every two weeks where they will talk with the employer.
 Each work experience participant has a mid-point and post evaluation completed by their employer so that the ACAs have a general idea of how each youth is performing on the job.
 ACAs will meet with the youth to review the evaluation and address any areas of concern.
-The ACAs will track all work experience contracts to ensure all work experience participants do not exceed their 120 hour allotment.
+The ACAs will track all work experience contracts to ensure all work experience participants do not exceed their 200-hour allotment.
 Through these activities, in addition to combining participant training costs with the actual staff time required to provide all Work Experience-related services, will assure we meet the mandated goal of 20% expenditure.